wngaw/wngaw.github.io/_posts/2020-07-08-transfer-learning-for-image-classification.md

 image: "/images/inception_v3_architecture.png"
 ---

 Image classification is one of the areas of deep learning that has developed very rapidly over the last decade.
-However, due to limited computation resources and training data, most companies will not be able to train a good image classifcation model.
+However, due to limited computation resources and training data, many companies found it difficult to train a good image classification model.
 Therefore, one of the emerging techniques that overcomes this barrier is the concept of transfer learning.

 {: class="table-of-content"}
 * TOC